 The main club activities are day walks, through walks and base camps.
 These are supplemented by other activities, which include abseiling, kayaking, training, photography, cycling, and some social activities that don't involve walking.

-The Club encourages its members to attain and improve skills associated with bushwalking and leadership, including navaigation and first aid.
-The club conducts navigation days several times per year to assist in improving skills in navigation, and organises first aid courses as availability permits.
+The Club encourages its members to attain and improve skills associated with bushwalking and leadership, including navigation and first aid.
+The club conducts navigation days several times per year , and regularly organises first aid courses.

 List of Activity Types